supposedly/booksy/README.md

 ## Booksy

 Hello!
-Please visit the following URL: https://booksy-db.herokuapp.com
+Please visit this URL: https://booksy-db.herokuapp.com
-It may take a while the first time you load it; please see the "annoyances" section at the bottom for an explanation of why.
+It may take a while the first time you load it; refer to the "annoyances" section at the bottom for an explanation of why.

 ## Accounts

-Sign in with a **Location ID** of 1, and one of the following strings in both the userID and password fields:
+You can of course register your own library to use as a sandbox by clicking 'register' from the login page, but a demo library has been prepared nonetheless under the inspired name of *Fort Blaine Law Academy*.
+You can access it by signing in in with a **Location ID** of 1 and one of the following strings in both the userID and password fields (same user + pass):
-* `fbla-demo-checkout` to use the checkout account (Ctrl+F **checkout** here to see below what is meant by this).
+* `fbla-demo-checkout` to use the self-checkout account (Ctrl+F **checkout** to see here below what is meant by this).
-* `fbla-demo-admin` to use the administrator account, from which you may add users and media and edit info and all that.
+* `fbla-demo-admin` to use the administrator account, from which you may add users and media and edit info and do essentially everything.
-* `fbla-demo-teacher` to use an account given the Organizer role (from which one can view reports and return items but not be given any managerial functionality besides user management)
+* `fbla-demo-teacher` to use an account given the default Organizer role (from which one can view reports and return items, but without any managerial functionality besides user management)
-* `fbla-demo-user` to use a user account given zero permissions except to find and check out media (i.e. given the Subscriber role)
+* `fbla-demo-user` to use a user account given zero permissions except to find and check out media (i.e. given the default Subscriber role)

-Note that, of course, additional accounts of any stature can be created by the `fbla-demo-admin` user.
+Note that, of course, additional accounts of any stature can be created by the `fbla-demo-admin` user and by any member with the 'manage members' permission.

-Note also that the "Sign up as an organization and/or administrator" and "Sign up as a user" buttons have been disabled for the purposes of the FBLA demo.
-(This is just because only one organization (school) is required by the FBLA competition spec, and creation of user accounts can be done from the administrator's management tab as mentioned)

 ## The code

-Visit the [ABOUT](https://booksy-db.herokuapp.com/about) tab up top to see my credits and code, the latter being at https://gitlab.com/hdtrhn/fbla-webapp.
+Visit the [ABOUT](https://booksy-db.herokuapp.com/about) tab up top to see my credits and code, the latter being here at https://gitlab.com/hdtrhn/fbla-webapp.

-The code is a bit much to slog through, and to be honest what I'm most afraid of is that it could somehow violate the "Code contains unnecessary steps or complexity" section of the (really somewhat vague) rubric; I have no idea how much time you will have to look through it, but I will say that, save the parts clearly commented as "unused" as well as some more-or-less-unavoidable repetition TypeScript of the front-end, there is little to none present in the code that is not in some way necessary.
-The more complex a section, especially in the back end, the more necessary it generally was.
+The code is a bit much to slog through, but I hope my comments and (in the backend) docstrings are sufficient.

-To aid you in reviewing the code, here's a general what-to-look-for and a brief explanation of the project
+To aid you in reviewing the project, here's a general what-to-look-for and a brief explanation of its structure:
-structure:
-* The server back-end code is in the "server.py" file of the root directory and in the "backend" folder of the same.
+* The server back-end code is first in the "server.py" file of the root directory and second in the "backend" folder of the same.
   Within the backend folder, each sub-folder in the 'blueprints' directory corresponds to a path in the site's API;
   for example, to see which sections of the "HOME" page the current user can navigate to via the sidebar, the webapp sends a request to the URL `/stock/buttons/home-sidebar`.
-This is reflected in the
-back-end directory structure; when the request is received, it's routed to the file in `backend/blueprints/stock/buttons.py`, and is handled within this file by the function decorated `@btn.get('/sidebar')`.
+  This is reflected in the back-end directory structure; when this request is received, it's routed to the file in `backend/blueprints/stock/buttons.py`, and is handled within this file by the function decorated `@btn.get('/sidebar')`.
-* The part of the back-end code that handles the actual accessing of the PostgreSQL database is contained within the `backend/typedef.py` file, where I've defined objects for locations (i.e. libraries registered with Booksy), users (anybody logged in), media items, media types (mostly unused in the final product), and roles (user permissions).
+* The part of the back-end code that handles the actual accessing of the PostgreSQL database is contained within the `backend/typedef/` directory, where I've defined objects for locations (i.e. libraries registered with Booksy), users (anybody logged in), media items, media types, and roles (user authorization container).
 * The front end, whose structure was generated by the Angular CLI shipped with Angular 5 (though of course the CLI does not do any actual coding), is contained in the `src/app` directory.
-Ignore the files that end in `.spec.ts`, if any have slipped past my .gitignore; these are generated by the CLI to be used for unit testing, which I elected to eschew for this project in the interest of time.
 * Within the front end: the `.service.ts` files are what Angular calls Services, from which I do all the actual communication between the front and back end.
-These provide a way for the rest of the app to interface with the server and get any pertinent information or data.
+These provide a way for the rest of the app to interface with the server and get any pertinent information or data, and are generally self-explanatory from the var/function names.
 * The files in the sub-folders of `src/app` are Components (as indicated by the word `.component` in their filename), which define the logic for pages served to the end user.
   Files that end in `.component.ts` are the TypeScript code that grabs info from the Services to pass to their corresponding `.component.html` file, and the latter contains the HTML shown on the actual page.
+(If the HTML is short enough, it may also be placed within the `.component.ts` file after the `template:` line.)
 * Any further questions about the project structure of an Angular app can be answered better than me by https://angular.io/docs and https://angular.io/tutorial.